EuroZig/org/en/README.md

 # EuroZig English translation of documents

-This folder contains the English translation of the bylaws.
-The original binding text is in German.
+This folder contains the English translations of the bylaws and the membership fee regulations.
+The original binding texts are in German.